architecture-building-systems/CityEnergyAnalyst/docs/how-to-run-MPC-district.rst

 How to Run MPC District Toolbox
 ===============================
 The MPC District Toolbox finds the micro-grid design with the lowest investment and operaiton costs.
 The optimization in done in two stages, first, the planning (or design) of the electrical network, and second, the optimization of building temperature setpoints in order to decrease electricity costs.
-The second part is directly calling the MPC Building Toolbox in CEA.
 A detailed workflow is shown in the bottom of this page.

+The second part is directly calling the MPC Building Toolbox in CEA, please see :doc:`how-to-run-MPC-building` to learn more about MPC Building.